 How To Work Out CBD Strength and Percentage - Understanding CBD Products

-By now we all know of the potential benefits of Cannabidiol, CBD, whether it be for anxiety, arthritis, depression or even fibromyalgia but buying the right CBD product will be key to unlocking CBD's potential benefits.
+By now we all know of the potential benefits of CBD, whether it be for anxiety, arthritis, depression or even fibromyalgia but buying the right CBD product will be key to have a successful CBD journey.

 Unfortunately it’s not all sun and roses, there are some CBD brands out there mislabelling their CBD products and charging premiums.
 They know new-comers may be fooled into thinking they are buying a 'high strength' CBD.
 When in fact, the actual strength is lower than it seems.
 For example, a bottle may be labelled as 1000mg CBD but once you look at the content it’s actually 600mg CBD and 400mg CBDA.
 Sneaky tactics like this are immoral and unwanted in this already unregulated industry and it’s our job to inform anyone interested in buying and using CBD.

 So to avoid any money being wasted - and no one likes that - I've written this blog post to help you make an more informed decision when buying your CBD.

 I'm going to keep this one short and sweet.
 The CBD space is confusing enough as it is for new comers, so I'll get straight to the point.

 In order to select the right strength, first you need to know how potency (strength) is measured.
 On most CBD products, you’ll see two measurements: mg (milligrams) and ml (millilitres).
 Milligrams refer to the concentration of CBD in the bottle, and millilitres refer to the size of the bottle itself.

 Ultimately the CBD percentage (strength) is most important number, not the actual mg content.
 This is because CBD % strength varies depending on the bottle size and mg content.
 If we keep CBD concentration (mg) constant and increase the bottle size (ml) then the overall CBD % strength will decrease.